-Prerequisite: ENVI 325
+Prerequisite: ENVI 325 (grade of C or better)

-ENVI 499 Teaching Assistantship in Environmental Studies 1 to 3 cr
+ENVI 499 Teaching Assistantship in Environmental Studies1 to 3 cr

 Provides the opportunity for the student to assist in the preparation and implementation of an environmental studies course.
 This course will be graded on a pass/fail basis.
 Course attributes: ENVI.